EdisonWard/EdisonWard/README.md

 Network Operations Center Technician
 <br> Wave Broadband, Oct 2015 - Jun 2017

--	Monitored and triaged the Wave network and its subsidiaries across multiple states, utilizing network monitoring solutions such as OpenNMS and SolarWinds to uphold service level agreements and operational efficiency.
+-	Monitored and triaged the Wave network and its subsidiaries by utilizing network monitoring solutions such as OpenNMS and SolarWinds to uphold SLAs and operational efficiency.
--	Troubleshot network issues through CLI and GUI across various router and switch models, including Cisco, Juniper, Arris, and ADVA, minimizing downtime and network congestion.
+-	Troubleshot network issues through CLI and GUI across various router and switch models, including Cisco, Juniper, Arris and ADVA, minimizing downtime and network congestion.
--	Provided tiered escalation support for Technical Support Representatives and extended installation and troubleshooting assistance for Field Technicians, ensuring prompt resolution of technical issues and uninterrupted service delivery.
+-	Provided tiered escalation support for Technical Support Representatives, and installation and troubleshooting assistance for Field Technicians, ensuring prompt resolution of technical issues and uninterrupted service delivery.

 Aviation Electronics Technician (Former TS/SCI and Secret Clearance)
 <br> US Navy, Jul 2004 - Sep 2013